MarianoMolina/project_alice/README.md

 # Alice: Advanced Language Intelligence and Cognitive Engine
-*Version 0.3*
+*Version 0.3 (alpha)*

 ![Alice LOGO](./frontend/public/logo_alice.ico)

 Alice is an agentic workflow framework that integrates task execution and intelligent chat capabilities.
 It provides a flexible environment for creating, managing, and deploying AI agents for various purposes, leveraging a microservices architecture with MongoDB for data persistence.

 > What's new? v0.3 brings:
-> - RAG: Support for RAG with the new Retrieval Task, and new structures Data Clusters and Embedding Chunk.
-Support for local embeddings without needing io.
+> - RAG: Support for RAG with the new Retrieval Task, which takes a prompt and a Data Cluster, and returns chunks with highest similarity.
 > - HITL: Human-in-the-loop mechanics to tasks -> Add a User Checkpoint to a task or a chat, and force a user interaction 'pause' whenever the chosen node is reached
 > - COT: A basic Chain-of-thought implementation: [analysis] tags are parsed on the frontend, and added to the agent's system prompts allowing them think through requests more effectively
 > - DOCUMENTS: Alice Documents, represented by the [aliceDocument] tag, are parsed on the frontend and added to the agent's system prompts allowing them to structure their responses better
 > - NODE FLOW: Fully implemented node execution logic to tasks, making workflows simply a case where the nodes are other tasks.
 This allows for greater clarity on what each task is doing and why
 > - FLOW VIEWER: Updated the task UI to show more details on the task's inner node logic
-> - APIS: New APIs for Wolfram Alpha, Google's Knowledge Graph, PixArt Image Generation (local), Bark TTS (local)
+> - APIS: New APIs for Wolfram Alpha, Google's Knowledge Graph, PixArt Image Generation (local), Bark TTS (local).
+Support for local embeddings.
 > - DATA CLUSTERS: Now chats and tasks can hold updatable data clusters that hold embeddable references like messages, files, task responses, etc. You can add any reference in your environment to a data cluster to give your agents/tasks access to it.
+> - **NOTE**: If you update to this version, you'll need to reinitialize your database (User settings -> Danger Zone).
+This update required a lot of changes to the framework, and making it backwards compatible is inefficient at this stage.
+Keep in mind Project ALice is still in Alpha, and changes should be expected.

 > What's next?
 Planned developments for v0.4 (find detailed info below):
 > - Agent using computer